Raspberry PI Portable Hotspot with Android USB tethering

 address=/gw.wlan/192.168.2.1

 This configuration will configure IP assigned to WiFi clients in a range in a local “192.168.2.x” subnet, where devices will get an IP ending with a number between 2 and 100.
-All devices will be advised to use 192.168.2.1 IP address (your RPI) as gateway.
+All devices will be advised to use the 192.168.2.1 IP address (your Raspberry PI) as the gateway address.

 sudo nano /etc/hostapd/hostapd.conf